studio24/design-system/docs/contributing.md

 Please create a Pull Request to merge changes into master, all Pull Requests need at least one approval from the Studio 24 development team.

+## Versioning

+Please create a new release once code is merged via a PR using [semantic versioning](https://semver.org/).
+Versions are managed via GitHub releases.

 ## HTML/CSS of design system site

 The design system templates  and front-end assets are stored in: